lhahner/log-c/README.md

 This is a collection of programs for cross-cutting concerns in C. This means all these programs should handle expected functionalities as logging, error-handling or other.
 The Road-Map below is [CLA-Associate ]{https://cppinstitute.org/cla}

+One of the cross-cutteing concerns is logging.
+This program should implement an easy and custimzable logger in C.

 ## Files and streams

 - **Files vs. streams**: Files are stored data which is physically written on the disk, while streams are just runtime values stored in a variable.